-Difference between a simple probability-maximising account (left) and our view (right).
-Under the simple account, the guess 'Germany will win' only encodes information about the probability that Germany will win.
+Difference between the probability-maximizing standard (left) and our view (right).
+Under the probability-maximizing standard, the guess 'Germany will win' only encodes information about the probability that Germany will win.
 Under our account, it encodes information about the whole probability distribution.